Migrating to Platform.sh

 When you push, a new environment will be created using your code and the provided configuration files.
 The system will flag any errors with the configuration if it can.
 If so, correct the error and try again.

-You will need to have a dump or snapshot of the database you wish to start from.
+You will need to have a dump or backup of the database you wish to start from.
 The process is essentially the same for each type of persistent data service.
 See the MySQL, PostgreSQL, or MongoDB documentation as appropriate.

 platform ssh --pipe command will return the SSH URL for the current environment as an inline string that